ManeeshChiba/spicemark/README.md

 ### Ingredients

-Indicate ingredients in your recipes by beginning the decorator with the a lowercase `i`.
+Indicate ingredients in your recipes by beginning the decorator with a lowercase `i`.
 The value after the pipe is the measurement.

 ```
 {%i carrots | 2 %}